 Because of this, photographs are merely helpful in proving a car crash case – but they are by no means required.

 What Information Do You Need to Prove a Car Accident Case?

 If you plan on seeking payments for your injuries and vehicle damage, pictures may not be an absolute requirement – but other information is.
 At the scene of the accident, there is various information you must collect if you want to be able to file a lawsuit for your injuries and car damage.

 First, you need to know whom to sue.
 This means getting the name and contact info of the driver that hit you.
 Things may be hectic at the time of the crash, but it is important to always find a pen and paper or use your cell phone to take down the information.

 Second, you must be able to testify about the cars or trucks involved.
 If you claim the driver was the one who hit you, but you claim it was a completely different vehicle, your case might start falling apart.
 Get the make, model, color, and license plate number of the cars involved to make sure you identify the correct cars.

 You should also take notes of where the accident happened (including cross streets or mile markers), what time of day, what the weather was like, whether the roads were wet, and other info about the scene.
 Getting the contact info for any witnesses can also help you back up your case.

 Lastly, you should write down what you remember about the crash as soon as possible.
 Record how the accident happened so you can reference these notes or use them as evidence later.

-Call Our Queens Car Accident Lawyers for a Free Consultation
+Call Our New York City Car Accident Lawyers for a Free Consultation

-If you or a loved one was injured in a car crash in New York City, call the Queens personal injury lawyers at Sullivan and Galleshaw today.
+If you or a loved one was injured in a car crash in New York City, call the New York City personal injury lawyers at Sullivan and Galleshaw today.
 Our attorneys offer free consultations on car accident claims.
-To schedule your free legal consultation, call us today at (877) 311-HURT.
+To schedule your free legal consultation, call us today at (718) 843-0300.